bwplotka/my/web/content/posts/efficient-go.md

 - efficient-go
 ---

 > TL;DR: I am super excited to announce an exact topic of our book we write together with O'Reilly publisher.
-"Efficient Go" will consist of 10 chapters, including one from the amazing [Frederic Branczyk](https://twitter.com/fredbrancz)!
+"Efficient Go" will consist of 10 chapters!
 The book is planned to be released near the end of Q1 2022.
 Stay Tuned!
 Join our Discord Community using this [link](https://discord.gg/3rCttps74F) or follow [@bwplotka](https://twitter.com/bwplotka) on Twitter if you want to get notified about updates, promotions, opportunities to contribute and events!

 Almost exactly seven months ago, I announced that I will be writing a book with the publisher I have always admired, [O'Reilly](https://twitter.com/OReillyMedia).
 Since this time, the book development has started, a significant part was delivered, the topic has been clarified, and motivation is even stronger!
 Yet still, lots of work is ahead of us.